kud1ing/Snippets/rust_webassembly_trunk/README.md

-# Rust WebAssembly client with Trunk
+# Rust WebAssembly client using Trunk with Hot Reloading

 ## Instructions